ajaygalagali/RokkaApp_MoneyLog_android_app/README.md

 ## rokkaApp_MoneyLog_android_app
-### v1.0 completed
+### v1.2 completed

 This app helps you to keep track money lent to friends/workers.
-User Interface of App is in Kannada Language.
+User Interface of App is in Kannada, Hindi and English Language.
+I started this project as my dad was looking for an app which tracks the wages paid to workers..
 I started this project as my dad was looking for an app which tracks the wages paid to workers.
 #### Features

 - Calculate total wage